The paths section describes paths that are used within the ocean core test

 polaris_envs = /lcrc/soft/climate/polaris/chrysalis/base

-# Options related to deploying a polaris conda environment on supported
+# Options related to deploying Polaris environments on supported

 # machines